simo101/Mendix-AWS-Rekognition/README.md

 <img src="readme-img/mx-build-page-dataview.jpg"/>

 8. Double click on the widget to open up the properties dialog.
-9. Under "Data source" select "Nanoflow"
+9. Under "Data source" select "Nanoflow".
+You can find more information on Nanoflows here: [Nanoflows](https://docs.mendix.com/refguide/nanoflows/)
 10. Click the "Select" button.

 <img src="readme-img/mx-build-page-datasource.jpg"/>

 11. Click the "New" button at the bottom of the popup.
 12. Give the Nanoflow a name like "DSO_NewPicture".
+You can find more information on naming conventions here: [Best practices](https://docs.mendix.com/howto/general/dev-best-practices/#341-entity-event-microflows)

 <img src="readme-img/mx-build-page-get-picture.jpg"/>